To purchase Polka Dot crypto you are going to need

 - A crypto wallet to store your DOT coins

-Don’t worry if you haven’t signed up to an exchange or don’t have a wallet yet.
-I will walk you through through he whole process.
+Don’t worry if you haven’t signed up with an exchange or don’t have a wallet yet.
+I will walk you through the whole process.

 Superb!
 Let’s go see how you can get yourself some DOT.

 Understand what you are buying

 First things first, if you are buying DOT because I friend told you to, and you have no idea what it is, then it would be best you read up on Polkadot a little.

 What is Polkadot?

 In a nutshell, DOT is a digital asset that powers the Polkadot blockchain, which was founded by Gavin Wood, one of the co-founders of Ethereum.
 One of the main purposes of DOT is to facilitate cross-blockchain transfers of any type of data, including cryptocurrencies, digital assets, and smart contracts.